Jumia Technologies AG (JMIA): History, Ownership, Mission, How It Works & Makes Money

 Original location

-The company was originally founded in Lagos, Nigeria.
+The company was originally launched in Lagos, Nigeria.
+The corporate entity, Jumia Technologies AG, is domiciled in Germany.

 Founding team members